Edward-okoto/Containerization-and-Container-Orchestration/README.md

 ![](./img/c12.png)

-Confirm the image has been created.
+Confirm the image has been created

+    docker images

+The `docker images` command displays a list of all Docker images on your local machine.
+It shows the repository name, tags, image IDs, creation dates, and sizes.
+This command is essential for managing and organizing your Docker images effectively

 ![](./img/c13.png)